LeeAnnEditor/o365hq/FAQ/What is Software Assurance and what benefits it provides.md

 Your employees will welcome the opportunity to get a copy of Microsoft Office software for use at home.
-The Microsoft Office Home Use Program (HUP) provides your employees a way to buy low-cost downloads of the Microsoft Office applications they use at work, including the latest versions of Office, Visio, Project, and Skype for Business.
+The Microsoft Office Home Use Program (HUP) provides your employees with a way to buy low-cost downloads of the Microsoft Office applications they use at work, including the latest versions of Office, Visio, Project, and Skype for Business.
 And it's a truly global benefit, available in 42 languages to employees